Voting Systems in WA

 1

-If only one Qualified Person nominates for a vacancy they will be declared elected and His Excellency the Governor of Western Australia will be informed.
+If only one Qualified Person nominates for a vacancy they will be declared elected by the Electoral Commissioner and His Excellency the Governor of Western Australia will be informed.

 2